DanielMartin971/NoteTakerX/README.md

 ## Description

 This note application allows you to save notes with a title and text.
 It uses ExpressJS and NodeJS.
+You type in a title and a little description then hit the save button on the top right corner.
+This application will save it to the left hand side of the screen and allow you to click back on it and see whatever you needed to note down.

 ## Installation